-In order to capitalize on the successes of this collaboration, and to enhance the experience of our future students in these linked courses, we've proposed some ways to expand the link.
-First, there will be more linked assignments.
-We envision, for instance, an assignment that would be an extension of the existing Concept Paper assignment: a student-led presentation project (with both instructors present in the "audience").
+Between the first and second years of the link, the instructors instituted a few improvements.
+The Folder Assignment/Concept Paper links were strengthened through more elaborate assignment instructions that encouraged students to write creatively about the concepts they were learning.
+In addition, the Research Papers in the College Writing class led to informal Research Presentations in front of an audience of the College Writing class and both instructors.
+Next year, the instructors hope to expand on that idea.
+For example, we envision an assignment that could be an extension of the existing Concept Paper assignment: a student-led presentation project, with the presentation being more formal.
 Each student would either lead the class in a discussion of a physical concept, or demonstrate the concept to the class.
-To aid in these presentations, audio-visual and/or computer presentation equipment could be made available.
+To aid in these presentations, audiovisual and/or computer presentation equipment could be made available.
 The goal of such an assignment would be to extend the stated goals of the folder assignments and concept papers: to challenge students to think about these physical concepts in different ways, and to increase the opportunities for retaining the information learned in both classes.
 In addition, students would benefit simply from the challenges of preparing and delivering an oral and visual presentation - a discussion about how each student prepared for their presentation could be steered into a discussion about the organization of ideas, research, and ultimately about written expression.

-Second, to build upon the inherent sense of community in the linked courses, we plan to occasionally gather the students together for events (on-campus or off) that have relevance to our courses.
+The instructors also plan to occasionally gather the students together for events (on-campus or off) that have relevance to our courses.
 Such events might include speeches, plays, films, and exhibits.
 Other possibilities for outside-of-class activities include study sessions and informal discussions of relevant news or cultural events.
 The instructors also hope to be a more visible presence in each other's classes - this reinforces the sense of community.

-Third, we want to create a semester-long program of assessment whereby we can gauge the effectiveness of the link in the learning progress of each student.
+We also want to strengthen the assessment element of the link.
+We plan to create a semesterlong program of assessment whereby we can gauge the effectiveness of the link in the learning progress of each student.
 Such a program would enable us to build upon our research in this area.